jealepive/MachineLearning/README.md

 # MachineLearning
-MML Projects and useful information about it!
+ML Projects and useful information about it!